epam/Indigo-ELN-v.-2.0/README.md

 ### In production, IndigoEln has to run with the "release" profile
 Use Maven to build the application with the "release" profile: mvn -Prelease

-When you run the application, don't forget to add the "release" profile, by adding --spring.profiles.active=release to program arguments.

 You can test it with Maven, by running mvn -Prelease

 ## Project Structure